MP for Rutherglen

 Minister of State (Department for Energy Security and Net Zero)

-Michael Shanks is the Labour (Co-op) MP for Rutherglen, first elected in 2023.
-He currently serves as Minister of State at the Department for Energy Security and Net Zero, having previously held the same department’s role as Parliamentary Under-Secretary of State.
-He has also served on the Scottish Affairs Committee and in energy-related parliamentary committees.
+Michael Shanks is the Labour Co-operative MP for Rutherglen, elected in 2023.
+He is currently Minister of State at the Department for Energy Security and Net Zero, having previously served as Parliamentary Under-Secretary of State for Energy Security and Net Zero; his parliamentary work includes roles on energy and infrastructure legislation, and membership of the Scottish Affairs Committee, with involvement in the Great British Energy Bill and Planning and Infrastructure Bill committees.

 Generated 21 February 2026